 Performing the same exercise routine can become boring and hard to stick with.
 Adding different activities to your exercise routine can help you stay focused.
 Having a positive attitude will definitely help with motivation, so think of ways that you can incorporate the fun ingredient into your activities:

-- Enjoy your activity: If you don’t like to run, try power walking, swimming, or riding a bike.
+- If you don’t like to run, try power walking, swimming, or riding a bike.

-- Try something new: If conventional exercises just don’t do it for you, sign up for baseball, basketball, soccer, badminton, swimming, rock climbing, or something else.
+- If conventional exercises just don’t do it for you, sign up for baseball, basketball, soccer, badminton, swimming, rock climbing, or something else.
 You will be learning something new and exciting!

-- Change your routine: Walk around your neighborhood one day and then pick a different route the next.
+- Walk around your neighborhood one day and then pick a different route the next.
 Keep it interesting!

-- Join a class: Try a spinning, pilates, or dance class.
+- Try a spinning, pilates, or dance class.
 These classes will challenge you and you’ll see a huge improvement in both, your physical and mental strength.